 Soil Stabilization Foundation Repair for Homes & Buildings in the Houston Area

-Unstable soils are a common problem in many regions of Texas.
+Unstable soils are a common problem plaguing construction projects in many regions of Texas, but there is a solution!
 Soil injection is a method of foundation repair designed to bring more stability to soil around a building foundation.
 This can help prevent further damage from occurring due to soil movement.

 Clay soils are some of the most problematic in terms of foundation problems.
 This is because they are able to absorb a significant amount of water.
 This leads the soil to expand when moisture is present and contract when the soils dry out.
 The expansion and contraction cycle can be very damaging to a concrete foundation.

 The goal of soil injection is to reduce this tendency for soil to move and expand.
 Generally, soil injection is the best solution for specific circumstances.
 Situations with extensive foundation damage will require installing driven piles.
 But for damage that is more local and limited, soil injection may be the perfect fix.

 How Soil Injection May Be Part of Multiple Solutions